 It’s all about trust, expertise and giving users what they want.

 This last one is the least popular one, as there’s not a whole lot you can do to really change it.
 But it’s an important point to remember.

 To reach its full potential, SEO takes time.
 This is because SEO is an ongoing process that addresses several different factors.
-There isn’t really a point when SEO is “done” because changes in technology, Google’s algorithms, and the numerous variables involved will require continual adjustment of your SEO strategy.
+There isn’t really a point when SEO is “done” because changes in technology, Google’s algorithms, and the numerous variables involved will require continual adjustment of your local SEO strategy.
 You can be sure that your SEO will generate results, but if it is something that you just started to focus on, you will need to give it a little time.

 These are just some of the reasons why your competitor may be ranking higher than you in Google maps.
 The good news is that you can take action on each of these points, improving your own standing